Aaron Heap

-Aaron John Harrison Heap (born 14 May 2000) is a professional footballer who plays for Banbury United, as a midfielder.
+Aaron John Harrison Heap (born 14 May 2000) is a professional footballer who plays as a midfielder for Ardley United.
 Born in England, he represented Northern Ireland at youth international level.

 Club career

 Heap began his career with Kidlington, signing on a scholarship for Oxford United in April 2016.
 He made his senior debut on 6 November 2018, in the EFL Trophy.
 He signed a new contract in April 2019 when Oxford activated a six-month option in his contract.

 On 1 November 2019, Heap joined North Leigh on a month's loan.
 At the end of November 2019 it was reported that Heap would leave Oxford in January 2020 when his contract expired.
 He then continued to play for North Leigh in 2020, until he was signed by Banbury United at the end of August 2020.

+After returning to North Leigh for two seasons, he spent nearly three seasons with Evesham United.
+He left Evesham in February 2026, signing for Ardley United later that month.

 International career

 He made his debut with the Northern Ireland under-19 team in 2018.
 He is also eligible to represent Wales.
 Heap was called up to a training camp with the Wales U21s in March 2019.